 One of the best ways to save for retirement is with an Individual Retirement Arrangement, or IRA.
 Because of the great tax advantages, the IRS places maximum contribution limits on IRAs.
 These caps are set by Congress, and can change from time to time.
-The IRS recently announced the 2013 Traditional and Roth IRA contribution limits, which offer a small increase from 2012.
-There were also some changes to the income limits for deductions for Traditional IRAs, and changes to the Roth IRA income eligibility limits.
-This article covers all you should need to know about 2013 IRA Contribution and Deduction Limits.
+The IRS recently announced the 2014 Traditional and Roth IRA contribution limits.
+There is no change to the contribution limits from 2013.
+There were, however, some changes to the income limits for deductions for Traditional IRAs, and changes to the Roth IRA income eligibility limits.
+This article covers all you should need to know about 2014 IRA Contribution and Deduction Limits.

 Traditional and Roth IRA Contribution Limits

 The Traditional and Roth IRA contribution limits are $5,500 for those under age 50.
 Persons age 50 and over can make additional catch up contributions of $1,000, for a total contribution limit of $6,500.
 You can have both a Roth IRA and a Traditional IRA in the same tax year, but you can’t exceed the contribution limit with your combined contributions to both accounts.
 Self-employed retirement plans may have different rules, so be sure to read up on the different self-employment tax plans or check with your accountant or financial advisor.

 |Tax Year||Contribution Limit Age 49 & Below||Catch-up Contribution Limit Age 50 & Above||Contribution Limit Age 50 & Above|

 Traditional IRA Deductions and Roth IRA Phase outs

 The IRS has specific rules regarding who can contribute to an IRA.
 Traditional IRAs and Roth IRAs base certain eligibility guidelines on the taxpayer’s Modified Adjusted Gross Income (MAGI), which is calculated when you file your taxes.